 “Boot Campaign listens to people; they have that human touch; they love what they do even on vacation!” he emphasizes.
 “They’re a group of angels and my family and I will always be in deep debt with them.
 They don’t discriminate; they saw a veteran in need of help and did what was right.”

-The Marin family’s challenges are not unusual; life is often difficult for veterans after service, and Boot Campaign works every day to make their transition easier and provide the life-changing assistance they need.
-To learn more and give back to those who give so much for us, visit www.bootcampaign.com.
+The M. family’s challenges are not unusual; life is often difficult for veterans after service, and Boot Campaign works every day to make their transition easier and provide the life-changing assistance they need.